v0lta/PyTorch-Wavelet-Toolbox/docs/intro_boundary_wavelets.rst

 The disadvantage of zero-padding or periodic extensions is that discontinuities are artificially created at the border.
 With symmetrization, discontinuities of the first derivative arise at the border :cite:`jensen2001ripples`.
-For large images, the boundary effects might be negligible.
-However, for the employed multi-scale approach of wavelet-packets, as introduced in the next subsection, the artifacts become too severe.
-Furthermore, zero-padding increases the number of coefficients, which is sometimes undesirable in neural-network applications.
+Furthermore, padding increases the number of coefficients, which is sometimes undesirable in neural-network applications.
-Therefore, we employ special boundary filters in the form of the so-called Gram-Schmidt boundary filters :cite:`jensen2001ripples`.
+Therefore, we provide code for special boundary filters in the form of the so-called Gram-Schmidt boundary filters :cite:`jensen2001ripples`.